-- Provide struggling students with proactive advising to identify solutions and interventions fostering future and ongoing academic success (e.g., limited scheduling, targeted courses, regular advisor meetings, etc.). - Provide a means for preventing prolonged academic failure. - Provide students with a warning when they fail to meet satisfactory academic performance standards;
+- Provide struggling students with proactive advising to identify solutions and interventions fostering future and ongoing academic success (e.g., limited scheduling, targeted courses, regular advisor meetings, etc.). - Provide a means for preventing prolonged academic failure. - Provide students with a warning when they fail to meet satisfactory academic performance standards:

 This procedure applies to all curriculum students.
-Students whose cumulative grade point average (GPA) falls below 2.0 after attempting twelve (12) credit hours (excluding developmental courses) are placed on Academic Warning, which may be followed by Probation and Suspension.
+Students whose cumulative grade point average (GPA) falls below 2.0 after attempting twelve (12) credit hours (excluding developmental courses) are subject to Academic Warning, which may be followed by two levels of Probation.
 Cumulative GPA will be calculated using the current official grade for each course taken that semester at Asheville-Buncombe Technical Community College.